-Last Wednesday we had the pleasure of traveling to Bonn to the Deutsche Telekom Headquarters for the official launch of Xride, a fully decentralized e-mobility pilot.
-This pilot project was initiated by Telekom’s Innovation Laboratories, or T-Labs, and built in collaboration with RIDDLE&CODE, Bundesdruckerei, Simple Mobility and us here at Jolocom.
+In September 2019, we had the pleasure of traveling to the Deutsche Telekom headquarters in Bonn for the official launch of Xride.
+This fully decentralized e-mobility pilot was initiated by Telekom’s Innovation Laboratories (aka T-Labs) and built in collaboration with Riddle & Code, Bundesdruckerei, Simple Mobility and Jolocom.

-The launch marked the rollout of a four-week pilot in Bonn and Berlin that will showcase the future of mobility.
-With Xride, historically centralized functionalities like identity, payments, and charging are fully decentralized, allowing for a less costly, more secure, and more efficient scooter sharing system that benefits both the user and providers.
+The four-week pilot in Bonn and Berlin aimed to showcase the future of ridesharing.
+Typically, functionalities such as identity, payments and charging are centralized operations.
+However, with Xride they were fully decentralized, allowing for a less costly, more secure and more efficient scooter sharing system, benefiting both users and providers.

-Be they passwords, usernames, or ID cards, how many login credentials do you hold?
-The likely answer may be: too many.
-Riders of mobility services also face the same challenges with popular ride share applications that rely on classic approaches to user management.
-In these centralized mobility systems, riders must register new identity and payment credentials with each new service.
-Lengthy and frustrating on-boarding and verification processes result in reduced conversion rates for mobility providers.
-At the same time, providers are also required to store this sensitive user data in siloed backends that are costly to maintain and subject to attack.
+This is becoming an issue for ridesharing operations.
+With centralized systems, users must register their identity and payment credentials with each new service.
+Lengthy and frustrating onboarding and verification processes result in reduced conversion rates for the providers.
+At the same time, providers are required to store this sensitive user data in siloed backends that are costly to maintain and at risk of attack.

-Decentralized technologies like blockchain enable new forms of ride sharing that resolve common pain points related to identity, payment, and charging.
-The mobility industry is a natural entrant into the decentralized world.
+Decentralized technologies such as blockchain enable new forms of ridesharing and resolve common pain points related to identity, payment and charging.
+As such, this industry is a natural entrant into the decentralized world.

-In the Xride system, users are onboarded in three steps:
+In the Xride system, riders are onboarded by taking three steps:

-- Users are then verified in person by Bundesdruckerei, whose software and hardware scanners digitize riders’ German ID cards and upload them to the SmartWallet.
+- They are then verified in person by Bundesdruckerei, whose software and hardware scanners digitize riders’ German ID cards and upload them to the SmartWallet.

-- Users then exchange their verified credentials directly with the Simple Mobility-provided scooter, which contains a combination of Jolocom software and RIDDLE&CODE hardware to equip the scooter with its own decentralized identity; in this way the rider and the scooter are able to communicate directly with one another without needing to go through a central service.
-Users perform the same action when exchanging batteries at the Swappable Battery Stations, also provided by Simple Mobility.
+- Finally, the rider exchanges their verified credentials directly with the scooter, provided by Simple Mobility.
+The scooter contains a combination of Jolocom software and Riddle & Code hardware, giving the vehicle its own decentralized identity.
+This way rider and scooter can communicate directly with one another without needing to go through a central service.
+Riders do the same when exchanging batteries at the swappable battery stations, also provided by Simple Mobility.

-Under this new, fully decentralized system, users remain in full control of their ID information and, after the first verification, on-boarding becomes instantaneous.Imagine a world where you can use a self-sovereign identity single sign-on from any SSI provider for your scooter ride share, your online shopping, to register for university.
-Companies can now onboard more users faster, while at the same time reducing high data management costs.
+Under this fully decentralized system, riders remain in full control of their ID information and, after the first verification, onboarding can be instantaneous.Using a single self-sovereign identity sign-on is a win-win.
+There’s less admin for consumers while companies can onboard more quickly and with reduced data management costs.

-Transaction fees are reduced by 90% in a decentralized ecosystem, making even very short rides significantly more viable for both consumer and company.
-At the same time, with users in control of swapping out batteries and recharging their own scooters, the need for “juicers” is dramatically reduced, if not eliminated.
+Transaction fees can be reduced by as much as 90 percent in a decentralized ecosystem, making even very short rides viable, both for rider and provider.
+At the same time, with riders exchanging batteries and recharging scooters themselves, the need for juicers should be reduced.

 Piloting the ecosystem

-From 11 September 2019 through 11 October 2019, a fleet of Xride scooters as well as Swappable Battery Stations have been provided for use to a select group of Deutsche Telekom employees to create two small decentralized mobility ecosystems in Bonn and Berlin.
-Participants will interact with the Xride app and scooters, swap batteries on the go, and share their feedback and insights.
+Between 11 September and 11 October 2019, a fleet of Xride scooters were provided for a select group of Deutsche Telekom employees to use.
+Swappable battery stations were set up too.
+This was to establish two decentralized mobility ecosystems, in Bonn and Berlin.
+Participants interacted with the Xride app and scooters, swapped batteries on the go and shared their feedback and insights.